Katreenaaa/practice-for-week-07-media-queries-long-practice/README.md

 ## Background and Context

-The __index.html__ page is the home page of this application.
-The other web pages of the app are in the __pages__ directory.
-You can also view and access these pages through links on the home page.
+The **index.html** page is the home page of this application.
+The other web pages of the app a## Phase 1: Hide elements while printing

-The CSS stylesheets and images for the app are in the __styles__ directory.
-When doing following phases, choose the best file to include the CSS rules for each task.

-## Phase 1: Hide elements while printing

 Please hide the navigation buttons when printing any page on the website.